MLHale/insure-container-sec/proposal.md

 | Scope creep | Unable to test all desired vulnerabilities due to lack of time. | 4 | 7 |
 | Divergence in goals | Team and sponsor begin to picture different goals for project as time progresses. | 5 | 2 |

+**Required Materials**

+In order to complete the CCVAC project, the team will need the following materials -

+* Each student will run docker and related materials on his/her personal computer.
+* Each student will download Docker.
+* A CAVES modelled virtual machine to test our container solutions on.

 **Qualifications**

 This team consists of two graduate students and three undergrad students from the University of Nebraska – Omaha.
 Each member of the team brings unique technical skills and past experiences, giving the team a diverse background.
 A detailed description of each team member can be found below.